 MUSEUMS ANNUAL OPEN CALL

-Reception: September 15th or 22nd from 1-4pm
+Reception: October 6 from 1-4pm

 A selection of artist made books from around the world and our annual open call.
 This exhibition promotes and encourages artists’ unconventional ideas about books.
 We ask artists to explore the book as an object, book-installations, one-offs, author's books, artist's books, writer's books, experimental and limited editions, fine press books and the like.
 Curated through a number of open calls held internationally and nationally.